Wen Ho Lee: Post-release

 Lee is now retired and lives in Albuquerque, New Mexico with his wife.
 He also has two adult children – a son, and a daughter, Alberta, who at one time was an intern at Los Alamos Laboratory.
 In 2000, Alberta expressed her intention to become a civil rights lawyer to defend others as she had been a spokeswoman for her father.
 In 2003, he wrote a memoir, My Country Versus Me, in which he describes his love of classical music, literature, poetry, fishing in the mountains of New Mexico, and his dedication to organic gardening.
 He also charges that his Asian ethnicity was a primary factor behind his prosecution by the government.
 As evidence of such racial profiling, he cited cases of several scientists of non-Han Chinese ancestry who were responsible for similar security transgressions but were able to continue their careers.
 Former FBI Director Louis Freeh categorically denied these charges.

 Lee was compensated with a $1.6 million settlement from the U.S. federal government and five news organizations for privacy violations.
-A condition of the United States portion of the settlement, $895,000, is that it is to be applied only to lawyer's fees and the taxes on the media's payments, since the government insisted that they would not pay anything that would be perceived as damages to Lee.
+A condition of the United States portion of the settlement, $895,000, is that it is to be applied only to lawyers' fees and the taxes on the media's payments, since the government insisted that they would not pay anything that would be perceived as damages to Lee.

 He has published an applied physics textbook that he started writing while still in prison.

 In media

-The 2001 play The Legacy Codes, by American playwright Cherylene Lee, deals with the Wen Ho Lee case.
+The 2001 play The Legacy Codes, by American playwright Cherylene Lee, deals with the Lee case.

 The short story "Amnesty" in the 2005 edition of Octavia Butler's collection Bloodchild and Other Stories was inspired by the government's treatment of Lee.

 The 2007 play Yellow Face by Asian-American playwright David Henry Hwang places this incident in the context of a greater number of cases dealing with racial profiling against Asian Americans, particularly the Chinese during the 1990s.

-The 2010 short film The Profile and its animated remake (the 2017 short film Disk 44), both by American film maker Ray Arthur Wang, are inspired by the Lee case.
+The 2010 short film The Profile and its animated remake (the 2017 short film Disk 44), both by American filmmaker Ray Arthur Wang, were inspired by the Lee case.